ilg-archived/qemu/gnuarmeclipse/devices/support/README.md

 ## CPUID

-The `cpu.revision` value (a string like r0p0) is taken from SCB.CPUID, address 0xE000ED00.
+The `cpu.revision` value (a string like r0p0) is the value that should be read from SCB.CPUID, address 0xE000ED00.

-For the STM devices, this value is usually gives in the _Programming manual_, the _Core peripherals_ chapter.
+For the STM devices, this value is usually given in the _Programming manual_, the _Core peripherals_ chapter.

 ## Custom definitions